Blaster Master Zero 2

 “Though, to be fair, the exploration is tedious in general here.”

-Overall, the game's replayability is considered low, particularly in comparison to its predecessor, as players express disappointment over the lack of unlockable modes and the absence of a hard mode.
-While some potential for replay exists, it heavily relies on downloadable content, making the base game feel limited in this aspect.
+Overall, the game's replayability is considered low, especially in comparison to its predecessor, as players express disappointment over the lack of unlockable modes and challenges after completing the game.
+Many reviewers note that without downloadable content (DLC), there is virtually no replay value, and the absence of a hard mode further limits the experience.

 “Though I haven’t tried them, there is replayability here.”